henry-doan/cs-Java-files/WordNet/src/wn/readme.txt

  *  include any help from people (including course staff, lab TAs,
  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/
+Jeneve Castro, Tatiana Nicoara, Dimitar Ivanov we all did the same amount of work and split the task and worked on different parts of the assignments

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/
+none.

 /******************************************************************************
  *  If you worked with a partner, assert below that you followed
  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  *****************************************************************************/
+Jeneve Castro, Tatiana Nicoara, Dimitar Ivanov we all did the same amount of work and split the task and worked on different parts of the assignments